Global Blood Therapeutics, Inc. (GBT) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Global Blood Therapeutics, Inc. (GBT) trades at $68.49 with AI Score 46/100 (Grade C).
+Global Blood Therapeutics, Inc. (GBT) trades at $68.49.
 Global Blood Therapeutics (GBT) is a biopharmaceutical company focused on developing and delivering treatments for sickle cell disease (SCD).
 Sector: Healthcare.

-Price live · AI analysis from Mar 16, 2026Analyst Coverage for GBT: GBT does not currently have published analyst price targets in our coverage universe.
+Last analyzed: Mar 16, 2026Analyst Coverage for GBT: GBT does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates GBT against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates GBT against Healthcare peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →Global Blood Therapeutics, Inc. (GBT) Healthcare & Pipeline Overview